 Use the Transplant Center Search tool to find out about the number of transplants performed for certain diseases or transplant centers.

-Data collected by the CIBMTR (including data used to meet SCTOD requirements) are used to provide patient survival estimates for a disease at a specific center and also to develop summary slides of outcomes data.
-The Hematopoietic Cell Transplant Indications and Outcomes page shows the disease-specific indications and outcomes, as well as comparison of HCT outcomes and trends by age, disease stage, and transplant type.
+Data collected by the CIBMTR (including data used to meet Stem Cell Therapeutic Outcomes Database (SCTOD) requirements) are used to provide patient survival estimates for a disease at a specific center and also to develop summary slides of outcomes data.
+The Hematopoietic Cell Transplant (HCT) Indications and Outcomes page shows the disease-specific indications and outcomes, as well as comparison of HCT outcomes and trends by age, disease stage, and transplant type.

 Use the Transplant Center Search tool to review the “Overall center survival” tab for each transplant program and find out about the patient’s survival information for a particular center.